 I know there isn’t another day so packed with sadness and emptiness for a woman trying to conceive or dealing with pregnancy loss than this day set aside to celebrate motherhood.

-My friend Justine uses the words “soul scars” to describe the pain of infertility, “but these forever scars are invisible to the outside world,” she says, “and many times are completely misunderstood, invalidated, minimized and sometimes even ignored”.
+Justine Froekler uses the words “soul scars” to describe the pain of infertility, “but these forever scars are invisible to the outside world,” she says, “and many times are completely misunderstood, invalidated, minimized and sometimes even ignored”.